tayebiarasteh/osm-extractor/README.md

 ### Goal of this project

 Every single element with its information in a given area will be exreacted, then related elements will be grouped together to identify an object.
-Doing so, we can recognize every object (of course if it's mentioned in the OpenStreetMap) in any area of the world.
+Doing so, we can recognize every object (of course if it is mentioned in the OpenStreetMap), with its further information given by people, in any area of the world.